traugdor/SantOS/README.md

 This project is provided as-is for educational purposes.

+## Emulator Compatibility

+SantOS has been tested and runs successfully on:
+- **QEMU** (qemu-system-x86_64) - Primary development platform
+- **VirtualBox** - Fully functional with minor visual quirks (status bar flashing in SEdit, minor screen flashing while typing)
+- **Bochs** - Fully functional with proper configuration (bochsrc.bxrc NOT included in repository - create it manually)

 ## Notes

 ***__It is not recommended to use this as a production bootloader.
 All code provided is untested in a real system and may contain bugs that could cause data loss or system instability.
-For example, I have only been able to get it to successfully run in QEMU, not in VirtualBox.
 Use at your own risk.__***

 Feel free to fork and modify for your own projects.
 If you feel you have a significant improvement, consider contributing back to the project and explain in thorough detail what you have done and why so that I can learn from your improvements!